rishikesanr/portfolio/README.md

 - Developed and used matching algorithms to enrich additional features from extensive market data with over 40 million rows, enhancing model effectiveness.

 **Data Science Engineer @ Vunet Systems, India (_Oct 2020 - June 2023_)**
+- Developed ML Pipelines in python for large scale real-time time series, with a focus on identifying characteristic features like seasonal and non-seasonal, and deploying customized anomaly detection techniques
+-	Excellent proficiency in leveraging the time dimension using TimescaleDB and compression techniques resulting in a 10x reduction in read time compared to traditional SQL and an 80% reduction in storage
+- Orchestrated ETL pipelines for leading Indian banks, utilizing TimescaleDB, Docker, Airflow, and Grafana for dashboards to ensure full end-to-end visibility, including hyper-parameter tuning as needed
-- Developed ML pipelines to analyze time series data, devised an original seasonal anomaly detection method, and achieved a 25% higher F1 score compared to benchmarked methods using real datasets from Yahoo.
+- Created a novel Bayesian based predictive anomaly detection technique, outperforming LinkedIn's Luminol with a 50% higher F1 score using real seasonal datasets sourced from Yahoo as reference
--	Managed data orchestration for 2,000+ real-time time series analysis at top Indian banks using Dockers, Airflow, and Grafana.
+- Significantly contributed to the development of our ML product vuRCABot by collaborating with cross- functional teams, resulting in a 75% reduction in root cause detection time for SREs
-- Played a big part in development of vuRCABot, cutting down time to fix root causes by 75%.
-Also, helped design its core data models, which later boosted sales when used in company’s flagship product vuSmartMaps.
+- Played a key role in designing vuRCABot’s core data models, which were subsequently integrated into the company's flagship product vuSmartMaps simplifying initial complexities and enhancing user experience
+- Improved our log analysis product vuBJM with Python feedback mechanisms, enabling users to quickly enrich analyzed data, significantly reducing manual log analysis from days to minutes
+- Implemented pipelines with Kafka topics and ksqlDB streams to effortlessly transfer data from any collection agent to relational databases using Kafka sink

 **Research Intern @ Deakin University, Australia (_Jan 2019 - July 2019_)**
 - Employed data analytics methodologies to develop a mathematical model using an Evolutionary Algorithm, focusing on optimizing water coolant channels on a tool based on existing design data.